Paving the road for a better future

 Kimlean was born a peasant but ran away from home at the age of 13 determined to change his life.
 He walked for three days without water or food before reaching Siem Reap.

 Kimlean kept saving money to buy his first motorbike and started a business as a taxi.
-A few years later he bought a tuk-tuk and then set up and runs an English school for poor village kids.
+A few years later he bought a tuk-tuk and then set up and ran an English school for poor village kids.

 In 2014, he opened a free English school for children from poor backgrounds which is funded entirely by himself.
 It is extremely popular in the local community.
 He also supports 45 local families with rice donations which he acquires from his own pocket, every month.